-The interview of our ward by talented artist
+The interview of our ward by a talented artist

 My name is Alexei Rumyantsev.